Quasi-graphs, zero entropy and measures with discrete spectrum: Introduction

 \section{Introduction}

 By a \textit{topological dynamical system} or just \textit{dynamical system}, we mean a pair $(X, T)$, where $X$ is a compact metric space with a metric $d$ and $T\colon X\to X$ is a continuous map.
-Denote by $C (X, \mathbb{C})$ the set of all continuous $\mathbb{C}$-valued functions over $X$.

-In \cite{S09}, Sarnak proposed the following conjecture (where $\mu$ is the M\"obius function): \begin{conjecure} The M\"obius function $\mu(n)$ is linearly disjoint from any dynamical system $(X,T)$ with zero topological entropy, that is,

-\end{conjecure} Though this conjecture remains still open, many interesting cases have been verified.
-We refer the reader to a recent survey \cite{FKL17} for the current state of the art (for details of these cases see also the references therein).
-Recent results (see \cite[Theorem 1.2]{HWY17}; cf. also \cite{HWZ16} and \cite{FKL17}) show that the conjecture holds (in the class of homeomorphism), provided that all invariant measures have discrete spectrum.
-While this condition is elegant, it applicability in practice is quite limited, since beyond simplest cases not much is known about spectrum of invariant measures of maps.
-On the other hand earlier works prove with simple arguments that for zero entropy maps on: interval \cite{K15}, circle \cite{Dav} or even topological graphs \cite{LOYZ17} (see also \cite{FJ15}) the conjecture holds.
-While discrete spectrum of ergodic measures of these maps can be deduced from classical characterizations of dynamics of topological graph maps due to Blokh \cite{Blokh1}, the structure of the simplex of all invariant measures seems complicated, since clearly there may be uncountably many ergodic measures (e.g. see Example~\ref{ex:24}).
-On the other hand, it is natural to expect that all invariant measures have discrete spectrum at least for these maps.
-Then the main question of our paper is the following: \begin{que} What one-dimension continua $X$ have the property that if $(X,f)$ is dynamical system with zero entropy, then every invariant measure of $(X,f)$ has discrete spectrum? \end{que} In the above question we ask about connected spaces, because on the Cantor set many zero entropy systems have ergodic measures with continuous spectrum.
-Also in dimension two it is relatively easy to provide an example, e.g. see Remark~\ref{torus}; by the same example discrete spectrum of ergodic measures is not enough to induce discrete spectrum of all invariant measures.
+The motivation to consider ``graph-like'' spaces and invariant measures on them is twofold.
+First, recently Mai and Shi provided in \cite{MS17} very useful characterization of quasi-graphs spaces, showing that to some extent they are similar to graphs.
+While full characterization of $\omega$-limit sets on these spaces can be hard, characterization of invariant measures seems accessible.
+On dendrites, many new phenomena beyond dynamics possible on interval have been observed and many tools and characterizations were developed (e.g. see \cite{Ghasen}, \cite{Kocan} or \cite{Hoehn} to mention only a few).
+Second, recent results show that M\"obius Disjointness Conjecture holds (in the class of homeomorphism), provided that all invariant measures have discrete spectrum (see \cite[Theorem 1.2]{HWY17}; cf. also \cite{HWZ16} and \cite{FKL17}; we refer the reader to a recent survey \cite{FKL17} on progress towards answering the conjecture).
+Many other earlier works prove with more direct arguments that for zero topological entropy maps on: interval \cite{K15}, circle \cite{Dav} or even topological graphs \cite{LOYZ17} (see also \cite{FJ15}) the conjecture holds.
+While for ergodic measures of these maps discrete spectrum can be deduced from classical characterizations of dynamics of topological graph maps due to Blokh \cite{Blokh1}, the structure of the simplex of all invariant measures seems complicated, since clearly there may be uncountably many ergodic measures (e.g. see Example~\ref{ex:24}).
+In the authors opinion, it is natural to expect that all invariant measures have discrete spectrum in zero entropy graph maps, however up to their knowledge there is no such result in the literature.